usnistgov/pyMDSS/help.md

 Follow the guide here:
 https://medium.com/@mayank_goyal/how-to-install-redis-and-as-a-windows-service-f0ab2559a3b
 This will install redis as a system service on windows.
+To add Redis as a Windows Service :
+`redis-server --service-install`

 https://www.youtube.com/watch?v=CkR_gjlDH-4
 This shows how to integrate redis with django